r57zone/VR-tracking-apps/README.md

 App for tracking the rotation of the head, in Gopro VR Player, with any [OpenTrack](https://github.com/opentrack/opentrack/releases/) tracker.

 **Setup**
-1. Download, install and configure OpenTrack (add a hotkey to reset the alignment, adjust the sensitivity, change the output interface to "UDP over network" and set the IP "127.0.0.1" in the output interface settings).
+1. Download, install and configure OpenTrack (add a hotkey to reset the alignment, add a yaw offset of +90 degrees, change the output interface to "UDP over network" and set the IP "127.0.0.1" in the output interface settings).
 2. Run the program.

 ## Razor IMU GoPro VR Player